Following on from my original review of Dorrance Publishing, there was a comment made by a Mr. Keith Johnson:

 Here’s how it works…

 You are the author of a book and want it published, you choose a package and will pay the publishing house to take all the necessary steps on your behalf.
-They register the book in their name because, unfortunately, that’s what you have paid them to do.
+They register the book in their name because that’s what you have paid them to do.

 Naturally just doing this would definitely seem to be a complete rip-off but the promise of receiving royalties on your publication doesn’t usually sound any alarm bells.

-As to the exact amount of sales you are going to make…nobody knows except for the publishing house because they are not going to reveal the real figures.
+As to the exact amount of sales you are going to make…nobody knows except for the publishing house because they are not obliged to reveal the real figures.
 All they have to do is pay a minimum amount every quarter.

 Unfortunately with these type of companies they very rarely give you all the facts of what is really going to happen.

 Authorhouse.com…now to answer Mr. Keith Johnson – “Is there anything I can do?”

 In all honesty, I expect this is very easy to do.
 Just tell them via letter that you wish to cancel your contract.
 But don’t forget that they own your book because they registered it under their name.
 They own the ISBN and without this, there isn’t anything you can do.

-Plus you are going to have to keep a careful watch on Authorhouse to make sure they remove this copy of your book from being on sale.
+Plus you are going to have to keep an eye on Authorhouse to make sure they remove this copy of your book from being on sale.
 We do not have proof that they wouldn’t do this, but it is in your best interest to observe the situation.